Centril/rfcs/text/0000-infer-singleton.md

 7. Otherwise there's nothing to elaborate.

+### Termination

+Elaboration is guaranteed to terminate.
+We can see this by considering the size of types that additional `_` expressions left by elaboration are inferred to.
+Eventually, all `_` left will infer to a base-case type which are not aggregates.

 ## Dynamic semantics

 This proposal has no effect on the dynamic semantics of Rust since elaboration